Lilou Wadoux: 2024

+2025

+Wadoux's No. 150 car at the 2025 24 Hours of Le Mans.

-Initially poised to remain in Super GT in 2025, Wadoux opted to part ways with PONOS just days before the start of the season to focus on a dual ELMS and IMSA campaign with AF Corse.
+Initially poised to remain in Super GT in 2025, Wadoux parted ways with PONOS just days before the start of the season to focus on a dual ELMS and IMSA campaign with AF Corse.
 She secured a home win in only her second European Le Mans Series start, charging from fifth to first in a fuel-efficient drive at Le Castellet.
+Another recovery drive under heavy rain at Silverstone yielded a second victory – helping Wadoux, Riccardo Agostini and Custodio Toledo finish runner-up in LMGT3.
+Wadoux saw more success stateside, dominating Petit Le Mans in GTD and winning the IMSA Michelin Endurance Cup title alongside Simon Mann and Alessandro Pier Guidi – she became the first female IMSA champion since Christina Nielsen in 2017.
+After the season, Wadoux was shortlisted by Dailysportscar for its annual GT Driver of the Year award.

+In November, Wadoux had her third taste of Hypercar machinery at WEC's Bahrain rookie test.
+She was third-fastest behind Alpine's António Félix da Costa and Peugeot's Nick Cassidy, outpacing the sister 499Ps of Ollie Gray and Alessio Rovera by over six tenths.

+2026

+In early 2026, Wadoux signed a multi-year contract extension with Ferrari.
+She returned to the European Le Mans Series and the IMSA Michelin Endurance Cup, as well as driving a full season of the GT World Challenge Europe Endurance Cup in the Pro Cup.
+Wadoux called the chance to race in three championships simultaneously "a privilege", stating that she felt close to being ready for a Ferrari Hypercar seat.
+At the 12 Hours of Sebring, Wadoux, Mann and Antonio Fuoco achieved the first major win for the Evo-spec Ferrari 296, as Fuoco recovered from three drive-through penalties to make a last-lap overtake for the lead on Tom Gamble, having closed up to the pack with a late safety car.
+At the 24 Hours of Spa, Wadoux finished fifth overall with teammates Arthur Leclerc and Sean Gelael.
+Wadoux then took pole position on her return to IMSA at Road America – the first for a woman since 2018.

 Formula E

 Wadoux was set to take part in the Formula E women's test at the Circuito del Jarama in Madrid ahead of the 2024–25 season, driving for Jaguar TCS Racing.
 However, issues with the seat insert prevented her participation.

 Personal life

 In her early teenage years before taking up racing, Wadoux competed in tennis.
 She says her idols are tennis player Rafael Nadal and Formula One world champion Ayrton Senna, who her father, an amateur rally driver, admired in the 90s.